Quand

 of Dr. and Mr. (Doctor in Law), and Drs.
 Their names became familiar

-Van Vliet and his deputy/assistent Jan Aarts.
-Secretary General of
+and his deputy/assistent Jan Aarts.

-NATO was Dr. Manlio Brosio at the time.
+Secretary General of NATO was Dr. Manlio Brosio at the time.

 Text